Chapter Two: Ann

 “But, like, what a description!
 What an idea!
 A sanitary age!?
 Who thinks to consider the danger of valuing life too much?
 Obviously, one could take his words the wrong way.
 As permission to devalue it.
 But of course he isn’t saying that!
 Only: that the ideas have to come first.
 And, right?
 What value could life possibly have, absent the ideas that give it direction, purpose, significance?”

 She liked him right away.
 That awkwardness he’s long since outgrown.
 That passionate enthusiasm that still defines him.
 They had so much in common.
-Elwyn/Andy was just the tip of the iceberg.
-Noah also worked in the magazine biz, it turned out, was an editor then at Vice.
+Andy White was just the tip of the iceberg.
+Noah worked in the magazine biz, too, it turned out; was an editor then at Vice.
 They had so much of substance to discuss from the start.
 They abandoned the library for a wine bar, where they talked until she was nearly late for the show, until he really was late for his parents’ dinner and the sibs were blowing up his phone.

 “May I?”

 The question recalls Ann to the here-and-now.
 To the tenth of August, 2026.
-To the bar of The Looking Glass, in Silver Lake, Los Angeles—Alice in Wonderland-themed, top hats and eyeglasses and cats grinning ear-to-ear along the hand-painted wallpaper, and a giant papier-mâché redcap standing tall in the center of the room.
+To the bar of The Looking Glass, in Silver Lake, Los Angeles—Alice in Wonderland-themed, top hats and eyeglasses and cats grinning ear-to-ear along the hand-painted wallpaper, and a giant papier-mâché redcap standing tall in the center of the room, where influencers like to pose for their phones.

 “I’m an idiot, of course you’re waiting for someone.”

 He’s taken her silence for dismissal.
 The man who was hoping for the stool—the toadstool—to her right.
-While Ann’s been sitting here, staring without seeing at the mountain of reading in front of her, thinking only of Noah, The Looking Glass has filled up around her, and now seat are in short supply.
+While Ann’s been sitting here, staring at the stack of pages before of her without seeing them, thinking only of Noah, The Looking Glass has filled up around her, and now seats are in short supply.

-“No, no,” Ann says, wishing he wouldn’t.
-“It’s all yours.”
-Hoping against hope that he really only wants the stool and not to make a pass.
+“No, no,” Ann says, “it’s all yours,” wishing that he wouldn’t.
+Hoping against hope that he really only wants the seat; that this isn’t the prelude to a pass.

 “Terrific!”
-He swings up onto it and gives her a grin the Cheshire Cat would approve, at which point one of the bartenders glides over to ask for his order.
+He swings up onto the stool and gives her a grin that the Cheshire Cat would approve, at which point one of the bartenders glides over to ask for his order.

-To forestall any possible conversation, Ann returns her attention to the stack of pages before her, the research she’s gathered to review in preparation for her flight to New York next week, where she will interview the founding members of One Point Five Degrees C.
+To forestall any possible conversation, Ann returns her attention to the pages before her, the research she’s gathered to review in preparation for her flight to New York, where she will be interviewing the founding members of One Point Five Degrees C.

 How much more than she already does does Ann have to know about climate change to write this profile well?
 She’s read Klein and McKibben and Ghosh and Wallace-Wells.
-She’s followed the protest movements of Extinction Rebellion, Fridays for Future, The Sunrise Movement, and, of course, One Point Five themselves.
+She’s followed the protest movements of Extinction Rebellion, Fridays for Future, The Sunrise Movement, and One Point Five themselves.
 She’s familiar with the broad strokes of our predicament.
 And, anyway, she’s not a science journalist.
 Her work is human interest.
-The activists, not their subject, are her subject.
+The activists, not their subject, are her subjects.

 But, to understand them, she figures a dose of the kind of source material they routinely consume might prove instructive.
-Before her is the Intergovernmental Panel On Climate Change’s latest Assessment Report’s Synthesis Report’s Summary for Policymakers, IPCC AR6 SYR SPM as its authors shorthand the mouthful, a text that’s proving about as dry as its title.
+Before her is the Intergovernmental Panel On Climate Change’s latest Assessment Report’s Synthesis Report’s Summary for Policymakers—IPCC AR6 SYR SPM as its authors shorthand the mouthful, creating another mouthful—a text that’s proving about as dry as its title.
 As dry, she thinks, as the Mojave sands, which she now imagines spreading to swallow up the whole continent as our planet bakes.

 There is a rapidly narrowing window of opportunity.